Associate MEMBERS

 Participation in various ongoing research projects related to my research topics

-These focus in particular on street sports across their various audiences and their relationship(s) with urban space.
-However, since defending his thesis (June 2017), he has broadened his field of expertise to include school sports and physical education, as well as sports facilities in general and sports tourism.
+His research focuses in particular on street sports, examining their various audiences and their relationship(s) to urban space.
+However, since defending his dissertation (June 2017), he has broadened his area of expertise to include school sports and physical education, as well as sports facilities in general and sports tourism.

 3. Keywords